YahooArchive/mojito/docs/dev_guide/topics/mojito_testing.rst

    * functional tests (XML) - ``mojito/artifacts/arrowreport/result.xml``
    * functional tests (JSON) - ``mojito/artifacts/arrowreport/result.json``

-.. note:: The functional tests are written to the parent directory of ``tests`` because
+.. note:: The functional test results are written to the parent directory of ``tests``
-          Arrow will overwrite the test results if they are in the ``tests`` directory.
+          because Arrow will overwrite the prior test results if they are in the ``tests`` directory.

 .. _runjs_phantomjs-run: